mmogqsd/message-test/README.md

 features:
--connects all clients on network with a mesh topology using a udp multicast -has encryption and multiple chatrooms (defined by the given key)
+-connects all clients on network with a mesh topology using a udp multicast -has encryption (with default key)

 planning to add (later):
 -file transfer